cronkitedata/cronkite-docs/docs/assets/docs/public-records-outside-in.md

 * Interest groups that cover your topic.
 You can use the [Encyclopedia of Associations](https://arizona-asu-primo.hosted.exlibrisgroup.com/primo-explore/fulldisplay?docid=01ASU_ALMA511068794940003841&context=L&vid=01ASU&search_scope=Everything&isFrbr=true&tab=default_tab&lang=en_US) through the library, or look at Project VoteSmart's special interest group list for national organizations.
 Then look at their websites to see if this is a topic they care about.
 * People who have been involved in the issue.
 Retired agency employees - especially inspectors - are usually quite knowledgable and are interested in helping the public understand what they used to do.
 You might also look for lawyers who represent people hurt by the system you want to examine, or victims themselves.
 * Academic researchers who are invested in your topic.
 Use Google Scholar to find them.
 Be sure to read through any relevant articles they have published before you call them.
-* Back to IRE, this time for the Tip Sheets section. (search it the same way you do stories, using the box in the center, not )
+* Back to IRE, this time for the Tip Sheets section.

 In each of these sources, you should focus not on their findings or opinions, but on HOW they do their work, and what documents or data they rely on.